 One of our favorite cases for the Macbook Pro is the KECC Leather.
 It easily snaps into place in a matter of seconds, and once attached, it stays put.
-It is also one of the easiest to remove for periodical cleaning if needed.
-This particular line of KECC cases includes a top shell case wrapped in premium Italian pebble leather, which is available in a variety shades, each with a sleek Apple logo cutout.
-The bottom half of the case includes slotted vents for maximum cooling and rubber feet to keep your MacBook from sliding around on low-friction surfaces.
-This case is simple, easy to use, affordable, and stylish.
+It is also one of the easiest cases to remove for periodic cleaning if necessary.
+This particular line of KECC cases includes a top shell case wrapped in a variety of shades of premium Italian pebble leather with a sleek Apple logo cutout.
+The bottom half of the case consists of slotted vents for maximum cooling and rubber feet to keep your MacBook from sliding around on low-friction surfaces.
+This case is simple, affordable, easy to use, and stylish.

-The KECC Leather is not without its flaws.
-It adds 258 grams of weight and 4.5 mm to the total thickness of a laptop that is designed to be as light and slim as possible.
+The KECC Leather is not without its flaws, however.
+It adds 4.5 mm of thickness and 258 grams of weight to a laptop that is designed to be as light and slim as possible.
 This case kit also lacks any additional accessories such as a keyboard cover, screen protector, or touchpad protector.

 If you're looking for a burly MacBook Pro case that offers protection from potential drops and sudden impacts, the Urban Armor Gear is a fantastic choice.
 This product can be dropped from a height of 4 feet onto hard surfaces without the laptop sustaining any damage, meeting military drop-test standards in accordance with MIL STD 810G 516.6.
 The front rubberized bumper corners clip the case shut when the laptop is not in use, and it also has a rubber tactile grip for instances in which hands or gloves are slippery.

-The biggest disadvantage of this case is its massive size.
-Although it is constructed from lightweight materials, your laptop is going to take up quite a bit more space with the Urban Armor Gear installed.
-Also, it's more expensive compared to most of the products in our review.
-Be prepared to spend an extra minute or two installing and removing this model, as this case is not the easiest to use.
+The most significant disadvantage of this case is its massive size.
+Although constructed from lightweight materials, your laptop is going to take up quite a bit more space when donning the Urban Armor Gear.
+Also, it's more expensive compared to most other models in our review.
+Be prepared to spend an extra minute or two installing and removing this model, as this case is not the most straightforward to use.

 The i-Blason is the least expensive rugged-style MacBook Pro case that we've gotten our hands on.
 Compared to other ruggedized versions, we appreciate how easy this case is to install and remove.
 Although it doesn't offer any official impact ratings, the thick shock-absorbing corners and the hexagonal honeycomb pattern on the interior can withstand a beating.

-One problem that we observed with the i-Blason is that the anti-scratch protectors, should you choose to leave them attached, don't allow for much ventilation.
-Regrettably, this model adds nearly a centimeter of thickness to a MacBook Pro, which detracts from the sleek design that Apple has worked so hard to create.
+One issue that we observed with the i-Blason is that if you choose to leave the anti-scratch protectors attached, they don't allow for much ventilation.
+Regrettably, this model also adds nearly a centimeter of thickness to a MacBook Pro, detracting from the sleek design that Apple has worked so hard to create.

-The AKIT is the way to go if your main objective in purchasing a MacBook case is to protect your laptop from scratches both when it is in use as well as when it is closed.
-This model comes in a clear version as well as a variety of colors so you can choose the style that suits you best.
-Our favorite part about it is the included added protective accessories — the AKIT includes a screen protector, a keyboard cover, a screen wipe, and a touchpad protector.
+The AKIT is the way to go if your main objective in purchasing a MacBook case is to protect your laptop from scratches both when it is in use and when it is closed.
+This model comes in a variety of colors and a clear version, so you can choose one that suits your style.
+Our favorite part about it is the included added protective accessories — the AKIT includes a screen protector, a keyboard cover, a touchpad protector, and a screen wipe.

-Although the case will protect your MacBook Pro from scratches, the case itself is made of a very delicate plastic that easily scratches.
+Although this model will protect your MacBook Pro from scratches, the case itself is cnostructed from a very delicate plastic that is easily scratched.
 The plastic is very flimsy, which doesn't instill much confidence as far as drop or impact protection goes.

-If style and class is the goal, then the Fintie Leather is the case for you.
-It transforms a MacBook Pro into a dapper accessory that would look at home in the most opulent of office settings.
+If class and style is the goal, then the Fintie Leather is the case for you.
+It transforms a MacBook Pro into a dapper accessory that would look at home in the most opulent office settings.
 Despite its thick construction, the Fintie Leather has vented slots on the lower cover plate for optimal cooling.

-The Fintie brings a few downsides along with its snazzy look.
-It is one of the heaviest cases that we've tested even compared to rugged, military drop-tested models.
+The Fintie does possess a few downsides along with its snazzy look.
+It is one of the heaviest cases in our tests — even compared to rugged, military drop-tested models.
 Unfortunately, this model is a bit of a pain to install and is quite difficult to remove.
 If you plan on taking your case off regularly, we'd recommend purchasing a different model.

 If you want a case with some clever graphics, check out the Case Star.
-This MacBook Pro case is among the lightest and thinnest that we've tested.
-This model offers options in dozens of different patterns and designs, and as a bonus, the kit includes a keyboard brush and cover.
+This MacBook Pro case is among the thinnest and lightest that we've tested.
+This model offers options in dozens of different designs and patterns, and as a bonus, the kit includes a keyboard brush and cover.

-One problem we noticed with the Case Star is that the bottom shell cover is so easy to install that it can get popped loose with minimal force, and sometimes it falls off.
-We also found the top shell of this product to be especially slick, so keep a good grip on your laptop if you decide to go with this model.
+One problem we noticed with the Case Star is that the bottom shell cover is so easy to install that it can be popped loose with minimal force, and sometimes it falls off.
+We also found this product's top shell to be especially slick, so keep a good grip on your laptop if you decide to go with this model.

 If you're looking for a bare-bones clear case for your MacBook Pro, the MOSISO might be the right choice.
 It snaps on in seconds, barely alters the look of your laptop, and at a mere 212 grams, it is one of the lightest models that we tested.

-If you don't have any interest in being flashy, or don't want to flaunt your fancy new laptop around, the Kuzy is a good choice.
-Not only does the Kuzy have a slim profile, it's also very light.
+If you don't have any interest in being flashy or don't want to flaunt your fancy new laptop around, the Kuzy is a solid choice.
+Not only does the Kuzy have a slim profile, it's also very lightweight.
 This MacBook Pro case is a no-brainer to install and remove, and it's paper-thin.

-We noticed that the top shell case of this model easily gets smudged with fingerprints and is prone to light scratching.
+We noticed that this model's top shell case easily gets smudged with fingerprints and is prone to light scratching.
 While the top case does a good job of protecting your laptop and keeping it clean, be prepared to spend a little extra time wiping and buffing the case if you purchase this model.